truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

    ![DeleteDeviceVMDiskSCALE](/images/SCALE/22.12/DeleteDeviceVMDiskSCALE.png "Delete Device VM Disk")

 4. Select **Delete zvol device** to confirm you want to delete the zvol device.
-   Select **Force Delete** if you want the system to force the deletion of the zvol device even if there are other devices or services using or affiliated with the zvol device.
+   Select **Force Delete** if you want the system to force the deletion of the zvol device, even if other devices or services are using or affiliated with the zvol device.
 5. Click **Delete Device**.
 {{< /expand >}}